From Grade F to Grade A: A Before/After Case Study

 --c-border: #ddd7ce; /* hue-shifted border */Key changes:

-- Background changed from pure white to a warm off-white with hue 28
+- Background went from pure white to a warm off-white at hue 28; foreground from

-- Added 4 hierarchy levels for text color (fg, fg-body, fg-muted, fg-faint)
+#000to a warm off-black - Four hierarchy levels for text (fg, fg-body, fg-muted, faint) instead of one black-on-white pair

 New color score: 24.
 From 92 to 24 in one step.